 Queens is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-In Queens, however, the average commute to work is quite long.
-On average, people spend 40.47 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the borough is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Queens is that it can take a long time to commute to work.
+In Queens, the average commute to work is 40.47 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the borough, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly borough.
+Many of Queens’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.